WriteRead024/GHCP-PythonTesting/README.md

 # GHCP-PythonTesting

-'G.H.C.P.' for GitHub CoPilot Python Testing
+'G.H.C.P.' for GitHub Copilot Python Testing

 This repository was started Feb.
 2024 as an exercise to better learn and comprehend